 Dr. Kelly: That’s wonderful, and great for patients too.

 Emile: So, the next question.
 How beneficial has medication been for patients, in your experience?

-Emile: Does medication work better for individuals with mild, moderate or severe tremor?
+Emile: Does medication work better for individuals with mild, moderate, or severe tremors?
 Is there a variance – do you see that it works better for one case rather than the other?

 Emile: Are those procedures only recommended for people with severe tremors or is it across the board?

-Dr Kelly: I think it depends partly on the patient, and partly on the doctor.
-Typically, we’ll use it for medication-resistant tremor, which, as we talked about earlier, can be a big proportion of patients.
+Dr. Kelly: I think it depends partly on the patient, and partly on the doctor.
+Typically, we’ll use it for medication-resistant tremors, which, as we talked about earlier, can be a big proportion of patients.
 It would be very uncommon to do DBS for a very mild tremor.
-Typically, the people have significant tremor for us to do the brain stimulation, or the focused ultrasound.
+Typically, the people that have significant tremors for us to do the brain stimulation or the focused ultrasound.
 But I think, every now and then, it depends on the person’s occupation, and other aspects of their life, and how bothersome it is to them personally.
-So, in answer to your question, we would generally only consider either of these procedures for patients with high end moderate to severe tremor, and we would not be inclined to do DBS for mild to moderate tremor.
+So, in answer to your question, we would generally only consider either of these procedures for patients with high-end moderate to severe tremors, and we would not be inclined to do DBS for mild to moderate tremors.

 Emile: Finally, given you like to keep assistive technology devices in-clinic, is your clinic open to a sample of either version 1 or version 2 of the Steadiwear, depending on the timeline?